 This also means that for the residents here, the opportunities to invest in derivatives and stocks are ample.
-However, with so many companies and institutions here vying for retail investors to join their ranks for extra commissions and greater market liquidity, there should be serious consideration on the part of the retail investors to know who offers what benefits, and to choose the institution that best benefits an individual investor.
+However, with so many companies and institutions here vying for retail investors to join their ranks for extra commissions and greater market liquidity, there should be a serious consideration on the part of the retail investors to know who offers what benefits and to choose the institution that best benefits an individual investor.

 Here are a few terms we should familiarise ourselves with to get started:

 First, ‘brokerage firm’.
 This will be seen and used pretty commonly on other websites as well as by other people.
 Simply put, a brokerage firm allows you to buy or sell shares and derivatives on the market.
 Yes, the actual stock market as in the New York Stock Exchange (NYSE), NASDAQ and the various Asian and European markets if you’re planning to invest in those too.

 For their services, they charge commissions for every stock or derivative you choose to buy or sell which will vary across the different firms.
 This means that if you buy a stock, you’ll be charged a flat commission fee, and the same goes for selling them, even if it is only one stock.
 Usually, though, most people don’t buy just one stock, unless a single stock is worth tens of thousands of dollars like the Berkshire Hathaway A stock.